Master of Science in

 Course Name

-This course explores the role of the advanced practice nurse within a changing healthcare environment.
-Coursework focuses on role theory and role development in advanced practice.
-You’ll learn skills applicable for both independent practice and collaboration within multidisciplinary professional and organizational frameworks.
+This course explores the role of the Advanced Practice Nurse within a changing health care environment, focusing on role theory and role development related to advanced practice.
+Leadership skills are developed for independent practice and collaboration within multidisciplinary professional and organizational frameworks.

-This course develops critical thinking skills to help advance nursing knowledge.
-Instruction focuses on theory development, analysis, and application of advanced nursing practice in diverse settings.
-You’ll explore the philosophical and theoretical underpinnings of nursing practice and develop analysis skills regarding nursing and related theories.
+This course develops critical thinking skills to support advancement of nursing knowledge through theory development, analysis, and application of advanced nursing practice in diverse settings.
+Students explore the philosophical and theoretical underpinnings of nursing practice and develop skill in analysis of nursing and related theories.

-An exploration of statistical concepts and methods as applied to health-related fields.
-Topics of focus include: descriptive and inferential statistics for health research; confidence interval hypotheses, testing, construction, and interpretation; parametric and nonparametric techniques; regression and multiple regression; analysis of covariance, multivariate ANOVA, and related multivariate analyses.
+This course explores fundamental concepts and methods of statistics as applied to health related fields.
+The topics of this course include: introduction to basic concepts of descriptive and inferential statistics as they apply to health research; basic and intermediate concepts for testing, statistical hypotheses, construction and interpretation of confidence intervals; applying selected parametric and nonparametric techniques; regression and multiple regression; analysis of covariance, multivariate ANOVA, and related multivariate analyses.
 Computer software will be used to illustrate statistical procedures.

-A survey of knowledge and skills needed to promote health, shape the healthcare delivery system, and advance values through policy processes and advocacy.
-This course examines the organizational and financial intricacies of healthcare delivery systems, and the effect of health policies on care delivery.
+Addresses the acquisition of knowledge and skills to promote health, help shape the health delivery system, and advance values through policy processes and advocacy.
+The intricacies of the organization and financing of healthcare delivery systems and the effect of health policies on healthcare delivery are the foci.

-An exploration of types and quality of evidence used to support nursing practice.
-This course studies research designs, measurement tools, and other methods for safely applying evidence to the development of improved care and care systems.
-As part of the coursework, you’ll identify an evidence-based scholarly question pertinent to advanced practice nursing.
+Exploration of types and quality of evidence used to support nursing practice.
+Study of research designs, measurement tools, and other methods for the safe application of evidence to development of improved care and care systems are emphasized.
+Identification of an evidence-based scholarly question pertinent to advanced practice nursing.

-This course identifies and develops the skills needed by leaders in today’s healthcare arena.
-You’ll employ the concept of leadership to the four key domains of advanced practice: clinical practice environments, the nursing profession, at the systems level, and in the health policy arena.
+Centers on identifying and developing the skills needed by leaders in today’s healthcare arena.
+Students will employ the concept of leadership in the four key domains of advanced practice: clinical practice environments, the nursing profession, at the systems level, and in the health policy arena.

 Preparation Courses for the FNP Specialization